MaxHalford/maxhalford.github.io/content/blog/transitive-duplicates.md

 The matching function entirely depends on your application.
 There is no silver bullet that will work for each and every case.
 Note that nowadays some people are [using machine learning](https://www.datarobot.com/use-cases/finding-duplicate-customer-records-database/) to find a good matching function.
 In this post I mostly want to talk about *how to search for duplicates*, given that a matching function has been established.

 A little twist to duplicate detection is the notion of *transitive duplicates*.
-Suppose you have 3 instances A, B, and C. Your matching function finds that A matches B and that B matches C. The matching function did not find any match between A and C. However, by applying transitivity, we can see that A and C in fact match because they are linked by B. A and C are thus transitive duplicated.
+Suppose you have 3 instances A, B, and C. Your matching function finds that A matches B and that B matches C. The matching function did not find any match between A and C. However, by applying transitivity, we can see that A and C in fact match because they are linked by B. A and C are thus transitive duplicates.
 Finding transitive duplicates is straightforward but costly.
 Indeed, from what I have gleaned the standard way to proceed is as follows:

 1. Compare each combination of pairs of instances and check if they match.
 2. Organize the pairs into an undirected graph.